16 Apr Is Sugar In Fruit Bad For You?

-Yes, fruit does contain sugar and sugar isn’t good, but unlike a sugar filled Mars Bar or cake, fruits contain many nutrients that are beneficial for health.
-They are rich in vitamins, minerals and fibre.
-They are also amongst the best sources of antioxidants – nutrients known to protecting cells from damaging free radicals.
+Unlike most sources of sugar like cake, chocolate, biscuits and sweets, fruits contain many nutrients that are beneficial for health.
+Most fruits are rich in vitamins, minerals and fibre.
+They are also amongst the best sources of antioxidants, nutrients known to protecting cells from damaging free radicals.

 IS FRUIT FOR YOU?